hashicorp/terraform-website/content/source/docs/cloud/api/workspace-variables.html.md

 ### Request Body

-This POST endpoint requires a JSON object with the following properties as a request payload.
+This PATCH endpoint requires a JSON object with the following properties as a request payload.

 Properties without a default value are required.